CartoDB/documentation/app/content/react/library-reference/core.md

 **npm package: @carto/react-core**

 Set of common functions, to be used mostly by other packages.
-You won't usually consume this package directly, but when using `AggregationTypes` for widgets.
+You won't usually consume this package directly, but when using `AggregationTypes` for widgets or when creating custom widgets.

+**Tip:** The computations performed internally by widgets use these functions.
+They can be useful in the context of new custom widgets (for example using a different charting library)

 ### Functions